aristanetworks/anta/docs/security-advisory-reports.md

 The Markdown report supports flattened and expanded device findings.
 Flattened output is the default and renders one row per advisory result with the authoritative parent advisory result and its issue-attributed messages.

+The exposure summary reports `mitigated` devices separately from `not affected` devices so that successful mitigations remain visible at a glance.

 Every Markdown report ends with a **Security Advisory Run Overview** containing:

 - The ANTA version, execution start and end times, and total duration.